HL7/davinci-deqm/source/pages/mrp.md

 ## MRP Data Exchange Interactions

-In the following interactions, the Provider is acting in the role of the *Producer* and the Payer("Aggregator") is acting in the role of the *Consumer*.
+In the following interactions, the Provider is acting in the role of the *Producer* and the Payer (“Aggregator”) is acting in the role of the *Consumer*.

 ### Gather Data Requirements from Payer
 {:.no_toc}

-   In this optional step, the Provider queries the Payer("Aggregator") for which resources are needed for MRP measure reporting.
+   In this optional step, the Provider queries the Payer (“Aggregator”) for which resources are needed for MRP measure reporting.
 Note that instead of using this API, the measure definition can be reviewed manually to determine what data needs to be submitted.

         {% include examplebutton.html example="data-requirements-example" b_title = "Click Here To See Example Data Requirements operation" %}